British Normandy Memorial: Design and symbolism

 The memorial was designed by British architect Liam O'Connor, who previously designed the British Armed Forces Memorial at the National Memorial Arboretum in Staffordshire, and also the RAF Bomber Command Memorial in London.
 It lies parallel to the coast, about 700 m inland from Gold Beach.
+The memorial's lettering was designed by letter-cutter Richard Kindersley, and carved mechanically, rather than by hand.

 The centrepiece of the memorial is a bronze sculpture by David Williams-Ellis, with larger than life size statues of three soldiers coming ashore during the D-Day landings.

 The names of 1,746 people killed on D-Day, 6 June 1944, are inscribed on the D-Day Wall of the central memorial court, constructed around Williams-Ellis's sculpture.
 The dead on succeeding days are inscribed on 160 white columns of the cloister court in chronological order of death clockwise around the Memorial Court, up to 31 August (shortly after the closure of the Falaise Gap on 21 August and the liberation of Paris on 25 August, and just before the Supreme Headquarters Allied Expeditionary Force moved from London to Versailles and Dwight D. Eisenhower took direct command of Allied forces in Western Europe).
 The names are arranged on each day by service branch, including RAF personnel killed on supporting missions, and special forces and agents operating behind German lines, including members of the SAS and SOE.
 The roll of honour was compiled by professional historians, Jane Furlong and Andrew Whitmarsh.

 Long crossing paths across the quadrangle of the memorial create a plan that resembles the Union Flag.
 At the centre of the quadrangle is a bronze wreath and shield by French sculptors Valentine Herrenschmidt and Christophe Charbonnel on a stone plinth bearing an inscription of words from the Tomb of the Unknown Soldier in Westminster Abbey.
 On the west side of the site is a memorial dedicated to the 20,000 French civilians killed during the war in Normandy.

 In a field adjacent to the memorial are the remains of the Mont Fleury German battery of 122 mm coastal guns that remained uncompleted on D-Day, with only one captured Soviet 122 mm gun M1931 (A-19) gun installed but not yet operational.
 The village of Ver-sur-Mer has a French war memorial, separate memorials to the Royal Artillery regiments of the 50th (Northumbrian) Infantry Division and to the 2nd battalion of the Hertfordshire Regiment, and a preserved Sexton self-propelled 25-pounder gun.
 A small memorial to CSM Stan Hollis of the Green Howards, the Stan Hollis Hut, stands by the beach near where he landed on 6 June 1944.